What Is an Accelerated BSN? Your Fast Track to an Advanced Nursing Education

-If you fit one of the profiles above and consider yourself highly motivated, you will thrive in an accelerated BSN program, according to Rich.
+If you fit one of the profiles above and consider yourself highly motivated, you should thrive in an accelerated BSN program, according to Dr. Rich.

 How long is an accelerated BSN program?

 For students coming in with no prior college experience, many accelerated BSN programs are completed in four years, though some can be completed in as few as 33 months.2 For career-changing students entering an accelerated BSN program with a Bachelor’s degree under their belts, a BSN can be earned in as few as 18 months.2

 What are some benefits of choosing the accelerated BSN route?

 Why would someone choose an accelerated BSN program over other nursing options, like an ADN?
-After all, associate degree holders can be RNs also.
+After all, Associate’s degree holders can be RNs also.

 When choosing between an ADN or a BSN, know that the two degrees will impact your career differently.
 While your title of RN remains the same with the two degree options, a BSN will afford you more career options throughout your nursing career, according to Dr. Rich.

 Ahead of the mandate

 Either way, the current movement in the healthcare industry seems to forecast increased education standards for nurses in the future.
-Getting your BSN now can help you stand out from the crowd from the start.
+Earning your BSN now can help you stand out from the crowd from the get-go.

-If you still think you have what it takes for an accelerated BSN program, learn more about Rasmussen College’s accelerated BSN programs and start turning your daydream into the career of your dreams!
+If you still think you have what it takes for an accelerated BSN program, learn more about the Rasmussen University accelerated BSN programs, and start turning your daydream into the career of your dreams.